Wood vs Carbon Fiber Violin Bow: What’s the Best to Buy?

 Your personal preference is very important.
 Some like a very jumpy and lively bow, because it’s more agile.
 Others like a ‘calmer’ bow that easily plays long even notes and doesn’t play you.
 Read my article about what to play when you’re selecting a bow for yourself.
 You might also like my other article with 19 (general!) checks to buy a violin bow.

-When reading the following keep in mind that wooden as well as carbon fiber bows are available in a variety of characters, feelings, makers, types and price classes.
+When reading the following keep in mind that wood as well as carbon fiber bows are available in a variety of characters, feelings, makers, types and price classes.
 I’ll dive deeper into that below.

 Now let’s dive into the differences between wood and carbon fiber, so you can find out what’s best to buy for you: